Internal Research Grant Program Purpose

 - Proposals submitted and funding received during the past five years.

-- A brief summary of any previous COP internal seed grants received including dates, amount of funding, and resultant external funding or publications.
+- A brief summary of any previous TCOP internal seed grants received including dates, amount of funding, and resultant external funding or publications.

 Review Process & Evaluation Criteria